Sage 100 vs Sage Intacct Migration FAQs

 1. Should I be exploring cloud financials now?

 The short answer is yes.
-While this doesn’t mean you need to migrate or even that cloud accounting software like Sage Intacct is right for you, it’s always a good business practice to understand your options.
+While this doesn’t mean you need to migrate or even that cloud accounting software solutions like Sage Intacct is right for you, it’s always a good business practice to understand your options.
 This is especially true if one of more of the following applies to your organization:

 - Has multiple entities and/or multiple locations; and manages a complex organizational structure requiring consolidations, eliminations, inter-entity transactions, and allocations.